 Investors are reminded that in certain circumstances their right to redeem Shares (including a redemption by way of switching) may be suspended.

-The CF Seneca Diversified Income Fund is a sub-fund of the CF Seneca Investment Funds open-ended investment company.
+The LF Seneca Diversified Income Fund is a sub-fund of the LF Seneca Investment Funds open-ended investment company.
 It is a segregated portfolio of assets and those assets can only be used to meet the liabilities of, or claims against, that sub-fund.
 Whilst the provisions of the OEIC Regulations provide for segregated liability between sub-funds, the concept of segregated liability is relatively new.
 Accordingly, where claims are brought by local creditors in foreign courts or under foreign law contracts, it is not yet known whether a foreign court would give effect to the segregated liability and cross-investment provisions contained in the OEIC Regulations.
 Therefore, it is not possible to be certain that the assets of a sub-fund will always be completely insulated from the liabilities of another sub-fund in every circumstance.

 The Investment Manager may employ derivatives for the purposes of Efficient Portfolio Management (including hedging) with the aim of reducing the risk profile of the fund, reducing costs or generating additional capital or income.